Daily Jobs › Fun 😂

 What do workweeks in a year look like worldwide?
 Fast facts!

 Think it’s Monday to Friday everywhere?
 Think again.
-Workweeks across the world don’t necessarily look alike.
-Check out these workweek facts:
+Workweeks vary around the world.
+Check out these fast facts:

-• In many Muslim-majority countries, the workweek runs Sunday to Thursday
+• In many Muslim-majority countries, the workweek runs from Sunday to Thursday

-• New Zealand and some Asia countries are trailing a 4-day work week
+• New Zealand and some Asian countries are trialing a 4-day workweek

-• In Russia, Belarus, and other former Soviet Union countries, subbotniks (or working Saturdays) are scattered throughout the year where citizens do voluntary unpaid work.
+• In Russia, Belarus, and other former Soviet Union countries, subbotniks (working Saturdays) are scattered throughout the year—citizens perform voluntary, unpaid work

 How many workweeks in a year in North America, Europe & Asia?

-In the US, employers are not always required to compensate workers if federal holidays fall on a weekend.
-However, some choose to do so to gain loyalty and boost morale.
-The US Bureau of Labor Statistics calculated that in 2019, 1/3 of workers could receive 10 to 14 days of PTO after 1 year of service.
+In the US, employers aren’t required to compensate workers when federal holidays fall on weekends.
+However, some do so to boost morale and loyalty.
+According to the US Bureau of Labor Statistics, as of 2019, about one-third of workers were eligible for 10 to 14 days of PTO after one year of service.

 What Does the Average Working Month Look Like?